aronl9810/sep11-freedom-project/entries/entry03.md

 The first problem I see with FL studio is that there is so much clutter everywhere.
 To a beginner, I have no idea where to start at all.
 Despite the fact I watched a tutorial on FL studio, I still cannot get my head wrapped around how the thing functions.
 The layout is confusing.

 The most annoying part is undoing certain actions.
 Normally when you undo with `CTRL + Z` you can press it how many times you want until you want it to stop.
-In FL studio,
+In FL studio, it will undo only one action.
+Pressing `CTRL + Z` will bring back that undo the action.
+Not only that, but there are so many workarounds with Fl studio that it is just not worth learning.

+This brought me to [Garageband](https://www.apple.com/mac/garageband/) which is a free apple music software.

 **image here**